ASDA Travel is operated by weholiday.co.uk. under contract with ASDA. weholiday.co.uk is a trading name of P&P Associates Limited.

 Any cancellation or amendment request must be sent to us in writing and will not take effect until received by us.
 If you cancel or amend your booking the supplier may charge the cancellation or amendment charge shown in their Terms and Conditions (which may be 100% of the cost of the travel arrangements) and you must pay us the cancellation or amendment charge stated below.

 We will inform you of any changes or cancellations as soon as reasonably possible.
 If the supplier offers alternative arrangements or a refund, you will need to let us know your choice within the time frame we stipulate.
 If you fail to do so the supplier is entitled to assume you wish to receive a full refund.
 We accept no liability for any changes or cancellations made to your arrangements by the supplier under your contract with them.
+Refunds inevitably take some time to process and you should allow 8–12 weeks for the payment to be received back and refunded to the original credit card.

 If you have paid a deposit, you must pay the full balance by the balance due date notified to you.
 If full payment is not received by the balance due date, we will notify the supplier who may cancel your booking and charge the cancellation fees set out in their booking conditions.
 Except where otherwise advised or stated in the booking conditions of the supplier concerned, all monies you pay to us for arrangements will be held on behalf of the supplier(s) concerned.